Ferrand's pushouts for algebraic spaces: Preliminaries

 \begin{rem} Since the category of pushout data admits no products one should be careful while defining equivalence relation.
-So, by {\em equivalence relation} we mean two morphisms $\calP_1\rra\calP_0$ defining equivalence relations on the $T$, $Y$, and $Z$ components. \end{rem}
+So, by an fppf or \'etale {\em equivalence relation} we mean two morphisms $\calP_1\rra\calP_0$ defining fppf or \'etale equivalence relations on the $T_i$, $Y_i$, and $Z_i$ components. \end{rem}